hpaluch/terraform-examples/s3-website-w-logging/README.md

 # issue this to list available fonts:
 convert -list font
 ```
-There is good introducaton on: http://www.imagemagick.org/Usage/text/#pointsize
+There is good introduction on: http://www.imagemagick.org/Usage/text/#pointsize